AdobeDocs/destination-sdk.en/help/configure-destination-instructions.md

 ## Step 3: Create credentials configuration

 Shown below is an example configuration for a destination which supports Oauth2 authentication.
-For more information about credentials configuration, refer to [Credentials](/help/configuration-options.md#credentials) in the reference documentation.
+For more information, refer to [Credentials configuration](/help/credentials-configuration.md) in the reference documentation.

 ```json